![]() |

 extinct there, there have been claims that it is in the Massif de la Selle and

 la Citadelle area of the Massif du Nord.
-(It should be noted that the JAMAICAN
+(It should be noted that the

-(formerly OLIVE-THROATED) PARAKEET occurs now in western Hispaniola.)
+(formerly Olive-throated) Parakeet occurs now in western Hispaniola.)

-A race of the HISPANIOLAN PARAKEET, Aratinga chloroptera maugei, has become
+A race of the Hispaniolan Parakeet, Aratinga chloroptera maugei, has become

 extinct.
 It formerly occurred on Mona Island, Puerto Rico (about halfway between